Strictly Come Dancing 2020 start time: Your guide as the show returns

 Fewer celebrities

-Strictly fans may have noticed that rather than waltzing onto the TV schedules in September, this year’s competition is starting a month later.
+Strictly fans may have noticed that rather than waltzing onto the TV schedules in September, this year’s competition started a month later.
 That’s because the 2020 contest features fewer celebrities.

-While the 2019 series saw 15 celebrities battle for the glitterball trophy, this series (the show’s 18th) will only feature 12 contestants.
+While the 2019 series saw 15 celebrities battle for the glitterball trophy, this series (the show’s 18th) features only 12 contestants.

 The post-dance interviews